 Bids are accepted on the form provided by the sheriff’s office.
 Bids must be presented in person between 10:00am and 11:00am on the day of sale.
 Properties that receive bids from other than the plaintiff will go to a verbal bidding auction at approximately 11:00am.
 Bidding at the auction must be in person.

 Winning bids must be paid in full by 1:00pm the day of the sale.
 Payment must be by certified cashier’s bank check payable to the Sheriff of Delaware County.
 Letters of credit or other forms of verification are not acceptable.

 A list of foreclosure locations are listed on other pages on this site.
-They are also advertised in the legal section of the The Star Press beginning approximately six weeks prior to the sale.
-The full notice of sale is listed on other pages on this site.
+They are also advertised in the legal section of the The Star Press beginning approximately six weeks prior to the sale date.
+The full notice of the sale is listed on other pages on this site.

 The Treasurer’s office can advise if there are taxes owed on the property.
 These taxes may include real estate taxes, sewer liens, weed liens, ditch assessments and unsafe building liens.

 The Assessor’s office can give assessment information concerning lot size, square footage, room sizes, building materials, past ownership, yearly taxes due and etc.

 The Recorder’s Office and the County Clerk’s Office may also have a record of any other liens against the property.
 A realtor may be able to give advice as to if the property has been listed before and can give a profile of the home if it has been listed for sale in the past.